Operational Assurance · Hardware-Enabled Credit

 Assess

 Structured assessment against 111 factors across 6 risk dimensions.
-MVP (63 factors) completed in 3–5 days.
-Full assessment in 2–3 weeks.
+MVP (63 factors) typically 3–5 business days.
+Full assessment typically 2–3 weeks.
+Scope and pace are agreed at engagement.

 3